 - Mud & Ruts

-The next part will discuss what 4 High and 4 Low means and the maximum speed you should drive in 4 Lo.
-To find out more about the correct usage of 4-Hi and 4-Lo and the different functionality of each, continue reading…
+To find out more about the correct usage of 4-Hi and 4-Lo and the different functionality of each, keep reading…

-4-Lo mode allows the vehicle to drive through difficult terrain with more ease without placing undue strain on the gearbox, clutch, transfer case, and engine.
-Difficult terrain could be any of the following:
+4-Lo mode is designed for driving the vehicle through difficult terrain without placing undue strain on the gearbox, clutch, transfer case, and engine.
+Difficult terrain could be classed as any of the following:

 - Loose beach sand